The Life And Death

 that derived much of it’s income from the periodic influx of tourists.
 These people ranged from those who provided legitimate

-services, such as board and lodging, a well known genera including such sub-species as seaside landladies and hotel workers,
+services, such as board and lodging, a well known genus, including such sub-species as seaside landladies and hotel workers,

 to the more exploitative, such as bargirls, and the downright predatory, such as pick-pockets and pimps.
 Graham Green in his